AstraLuma/pyreg/src/README.txt

 pyreg.types
 ===========
-To wrap the registry's types, several classes were written. pyreg also handles demunging data.
+To wrap the registry's types, several classes were written. pyreg.types also handles demunging data.

 (Note: Each class name is followed by the REG_* constant it wraps.)